 - Manage and discuss issues as they arise.
 This allows employees to improve with constructive criticism.

 - Never let personal relationships with employees interfere with assessments.

-- Never adjust assessment criteria for one employee.
+- Never adjust the assessment criteria for one employee.
 Judge all by the same yardsticks.

 3. Use Reliable Software

-Grapevine Evaluations is an online software which makes it easy to perform a complete, “360 degree” evaluation on all employees.
+Grapevine Evaluations are an online software which makes it easy to perform a complete, “360-degree” evaluation of all employees.
 It holds everyone to the same standards and evaluates them accurately.

 First impressions will no longer run the risk of dictating an employee’s future within the company.
-Instead it focuses simply on productivity, punctuality, and other characteristics which are key for the workplace.
+Instead, it focuses simply on productivity, punctuality, and other characteristics that are key for the workplace.

-Employee evaluation softwares remove the risk of human error to create objective and unbiased employee assessments.
+Employee evaluation software removes the risk of human error to create objective and unbiased employee assessments.
 It is perhaps one of the fairest methods to perform these evaluations.

-The halo and horns effect is completely eliminated with Grapevine Evaluations while also reducing the time that competing this process would otherwise require.
+The halo and horns 360 Degree Performance effect is completely eliminated with Grapevine Evaluations while also reducing the time that competing for this process would otherwise require.